Yelinz/switchingsoftware/content/articles/frequently-asked-questions/index.en.md

 Most of the alternatives listed on here are technologically and legally structured in a way that means they cannot be bought or sold.

-The social networks listed are [federated][federated-sites], which means there is no single site to buy, just thousands of independent sites linked together.
+The social networks listed are [federated][fediverse], which means there is no single site to buy, just thousands of independent sites linked together.
 Even if a particular site is sold, its users can move to another independent site on the same network.
 It would be virtually impossible for anyone to take control of the network as a whole.

 On top of all this, the software used is released under perpetual [free open licences][floss] that make it legally impossible for it to be purchased.